Greening of crop care

 Crop protection

-Promoting the use of ‘green crop protection products’ prompted the Ministry of Economic Affairs to set up a Green Deal on Green Crop Protection Products with LTO, Natuur& Milieu, Bionext, Artemis and Nefyto and Ctgb in 2014.
+Promoting the use of ‘green crop protection products’ prompted the Ministry of Economic Affairs to set up a Green Deal on Green Crop Protection Products with LTO, Natuur& Milieu, Bionext, Artemis, CroplifeNL and Ctgb in 2014.
 The Green Deal project counts among the “green” crop protection products agents of natural origin with an estimated low risk for humans, animals, the environment and non-target organisms.
 However, the introduction of this type of products has so far been less successful than hoped, partly because it is simply not that simple to develop an effective green product and partly because the regulation on admission is delayed and not optimally designed for this type of product.
 The current situation can be called alarming; plant protection products are rapidly disappearing from the market due to increasingly strict regulations for which no non-chemical alternatives are available yet.
 If they are already available, they require specific knowledge and more effort to choose preventive solutions.
 As a result, growers are getting into more and more trouble because they can no longer cope with problems.
 Cebeco Agro is committed to a thorough bottleneck analysis in order to then support, in consultation with the authorities, solutions to these bottlenecks where possible in the form of exemptions or KUGs (minor uses of Crop Protection).
 At the same time Cebeco Agro is working with partners to bring green crop protection products to the market.
 For more information, please contact Cebeco Agro.

 Biostimulants